1284 (25th April)

-Civil War broke out between King Edward II and the Despensers and the barons led by Roger Mortimer.
+Civil War broke out between King Edward II supported by the Despensers and the barons led by Roger Mortimer.

 1321 (5th July)

 A daughter, Joan, was born to Edward II and his wife Isabella.
 She was known as Joan of the Tower because she was born in the Tower of London where Isabella was taking refuge.